NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     parallel to one of the image axes.
 The effect of this is equivalent to rotating the original cameras which took the pictures.

-    When ``alignment-method`` is set to ``local_epipolar``,
-    the images are divided into tiles, local epipolar alignment is applied to each pair of tiles, making the stereo disparity horizontal, then a desired 1D correlation algorithm (specified via --stereo-algorithm) finds this disparity.
-This mode works only with ``parallel_stereo``.

     When ``alignment-method`` is set to ``homography``, ``stereo`` will attempt to pre-align the images by automatically detecting